-Heat exchanger: The surface area (A) was calculated from the UA value obtained from Aspen HYSYS and dividing UA by typical overall heat transfer coefficient (U) for the given situation [43].
-An average value of the overall heat transfer coefficient is used from the range provided in Sinnot and Towler [43].
+Heat exchanger: The surface area (A) was

+calculated from the UA value obtained from Aspen HYSYS and dividing UA by the typical overall heat transfer coefficient (U) for the given situation [43].
+An average value of the overall heat transfer coefficient is used from the range provided by Sinnot and Towler [43].

-Reactor: The weight of the catalyst was calculated from space velocity, conversion, and selectivity data of Yang et al. [39].
-Using the calculated weight, the total number of tubes were figured out while considering 1300 kg/m as bulk density of the catalyst.
-Each tube was 2 in OD and 1.67 in ID with a 25 ft length.
-The surface area was calculated for the total number of tubes and the cost was calculated for a fixed head heat exchanger.
+Reactor: The weight of the catalyst was calculated from the space velocity, conversion, and selectivity data of Yang et al. [39].
+Using the calculated weight, the total number of tubes was figured out while considering 1300 kg/m3 as the bulk density of the catalyst.
+Each tube was 42.42/50.8 mm ID/OD with a 7.62 m length.
+The surface area was calculated for the total number of tubes and the cost was calculated for a fixed-head heat exchanger.

-Vapor-liquid separator: The diameter and length of the vessel were calculated by the method given in Branan [44] and Watkins [45].
+Vapor-liquid separator: The diameter and length of the vessel were calculated by the method given by Branan [44] and Watkins [45].

-Distillation and absorption columns: Diameter of the column was calculated based on the widely used Fair correlation [46].
+Distillation and absorption columns: The diameter of the column was calculated based on the widely used Fair correlation [46].
 Operating velocity was taken as 80% of the flooding velocity.
 Sieve trays were employed, and a 10% downcomer area was used.
 Overall column efficiency was taken as 60% for a distillation column and 55% for a gas absorber.
-18 in tray spacing was used and 5 ft additional height was added to obtain the total column height.
+0.457 m tray spacing was used and 1.524 m additional height was added to obtain the total column height.

-The details about the elements of the capital cost estimation method used in the present study are provided in Table S-1 in the electronic supplement.
+The details about the elements of the capital cost estimation method used in the present study are provided in Table S1 (Supplementary material).

 For the product cost, again the method of Peters et al. [40] was employed.
-Labor cost was taken as 15% of total product cost while utilities costs were based on process module costs and calculated from the recommendations of Ulrich and Vasudevan [47].
-The non-condensables from the distillation column and purge stream were taken as energy credits and therefore the equivalent cost of energy of these streams was subtracted from the total cost of utilities.
+Labor cost was taken as 15% of total product cost while utility costs were based on process module costs and calculated from the recommendations of Ulrich and Vasudevan [47].
+The non-condensables from the distillation column and the purge stream were taken as energy credits and therefore, the equivalent cost of energy of these streams was subtracted from the total cost of utilities.
 The land price was considered paid, so rent on land was taken as zero.
-8400 h were taken as working hours in a year.
-A fixed value of depreciation for each year, taken as 10% of fixed capital investment, was used.
-The unit price of captured CO2 was considered to be \$0.0471 [48], \$1.5 for green H2 [49], \$60/kg for the catalyst (expecting a little higher price than an alumina contained copper based catalyst), and \$7.3/MMBtu (\$6.9188/GJ) for the natural gas [50].
-The price of \$1.5 for green H2 is the best-case wind scenario coupled with a low-cost electrolyzer.
-The detailed breakdown for the product cost calculation is shown in the electronic supplementary material in Table S2.
-Additionally, chemical (CO2) conversion efficiency was also calculated as per Eq.
-4.
+8400 hours were taken as working hours in a year.
+A fixed value of depreciation for each year, taken as 10% of the fixed capital investment, was used.
+The unit price of captured CO2 was considered to be \$0.0471 [48], \$1.5 for green H2 [49], \$60/kg for the catalyst (expecting a little higher price than an alumina-contained copper-based catalyst), and \$7.3/MMBtu (\$6.9188/GJ) for the natural gas [50].
+The price of \$1.5 for green H_2 is the best-case wind scenario coupled with a low-cost electrolyzer.
+The detailed breakdown of the product cost calculation is shown in the electronic supplementary material in Table S2.
+Additionally, chemical (CO2) conversion 314 efficiency was also calculated by Eq.
+(4):

-$$\% CCE = \frac{moles \ of \ methanol \ produced}{moles \ of \ CO_2 \ fed}$$ (Eq.
-4)
+$$%CCE = \frac{\text{moles of methanol produced}}{\text{moles of CO}2 \text{ fed}}$$ (4)

 Net profit (NP), return on investment (ROI), and payback period (PBP, based on fixed capital investment) were calculated for the methanol selling price of \$1.5/kg.
 Income tax was taken as 35% of the gross profit.
-For comparison purpose, the selling price of methanol (SPM) for 0% ROI (zero net profit) was also calculated.
-The formulas employed for the above quantities are given in the electronic supplement in Eqs.
-S-1 through S-5.
+For comparison purposes, the selling price of methanol (SPM) for 0% ROI (zero net profit) was also calculated.
+The formulas employed for the above quantities are given in Eqs.
+S1 S5.